Food is not good or bad. It simply provides energy to our body in the form of calories.

 Frozen vegetables are not as nutritious as fresh ones.

-Simple not true.
-Vegetables are often picked and frozen at source which protects the nutrition until they are used.
+Simple, not true.
+Vegetables are often picked and frozen at the source which protects the nutrition until they are used.
 Fresh vegetables often have to travel a long way to reach the supermarket and the more they are handled, the more nutrients they lose.
 Vegetables begin losing nutrition the moment they are picked, so fresh vegetables are on a countdown timer.
 See more here Frozen vegetables can be better than fresh.

 Microwaving your food is bad for you.